12 Geeky Christmas gift ideas to consider this festive year-end.

 4. Quirky Games

-Personally, I think they are fading away.
-But that doesn’t mean they shouldn’t enjoy a comeback or make for a good Christmas gift.
+Personally, I think these classic party games are fading away.
+But that hardly means they shouldn’t enjoy a comeback or can’t make for a good Christmas gift.

-The attractiveness of the containers considered, I think such card games encourages people to please put down your electronic devices and interact the good old fashion way too.
-They are also affordable and great to bring to a small gathering.
+The attractiveness of the containers aside, I think such card games encourage people to please put down your electronic devices and interact the good old fashion way too.
+They are furthermore affordable and great to bring to a small gathering.
 In other words, you provide the gift, the entertainment, and the companionship for the entertainment when you turn up with a set.

 After a year of lockdowns and isolation, you’d agree such companionship is possibly one of the best gifts ever?
 I strongly feel so.

 5. VR Entertainment

 This can get really, really expensive, and complicated, if you’re looking at top-range models such as the Oculus Quest.

-Thankfully, if what you have in mind for your recipient is simply more immersive entertainment from smartphones, there’s a variety of much cheaper options.
+Thankfully, if what you have in mind for your recipient is simply more immersive entertainment from smartphones, there’s a variety of much cheaper options on platforms such as Lazada.

 Now, I’m going to be very frank about buying such cheaper VR headsets as geeky Christmas gifts.
 I have one and while it’s nowhere near terrible, it’s hardly an “oh Wow” experience, if you know what I mean.

 Some headsets are unable to accommodate the behemoth phones of 2020, i.e., they are meant for smartphones smaller than 6.5”, and so on.
 You might want to tactfully check your recipient’s smartphone screen size before placing an order.